Quantum Nanophotonic Interface for Tin-Vacancy Centers in Thin-Film Diamond: Results

 We express the spontaneous emission dynamics of the full cavity-emitter system with the following expressions for spontaneous emission rates:

 where $\Gamma_\text{0}$ is the uncoupled or bulk emission rate, and $\Gamma_\text{coupled}$ is the cavity-coupled enhanced spontaneous emission rate.
 In our analysis, we neglect contributions from the A/B ZPL transitions of the SnV$^{-}$, as the two higher energy transitions are suppressed in cryogenic conditions~\cite{Iwasaki_2017}.
 Therefore, in the uncoupled case, the total spontaneous emission rate is given by the sum of $\Gamma_C$, the C transition emission rate, $\Gamma_D$, the D transition emission rate, and $\gamma_{\text{PSB}}$, the rate of emission into the phonon side band (PSB).
-In the cavity-coupled case, $F_C$ and $F_D$ represent the Purcell factor that enhances the emission into the two orthogonal ZPL transitions. $F_C$ and $F_D$ can also be expressed as $F_C=F\cos(\theta)$ and $F_D=F\sin(\theta)$, respectively, to take into account the orthogonal polarizations of the C and D transitions. $F$ is comprised of all shared factors which determine the Purcell factor for the two transitions, including Q/V ratio and emitter spatial position. $\theta$ represents the angular offset between the emitter transition dipole and the cavity mode polarization (Fig.~\ref{fig:lifetime_reduction}e).
-We can also express $\theta$ in terms of $\phi$, the global angular offset of the fabricated pattern with respect to the $\braket{100}$ crystal axis.
-Therefore we can write for the parallel cavity $\theta=45-\phi$, and for the angled cavity $\theta=45-(55+\phi)$.
+In the cavity-coupled case, $F_C$ and $F_D$ represent the Purcell factor that enhances the emission into the two orthogonal ZPL transitions.

 Dividing $\Gamma_\text{coupled}$ by $\Gamma_0$ to analyze the emission enhancement ratios, we write:

 where $\eta_{\text{DW}} = 0.57$ is the Debye-Waller factor, or coherent ZPL proportion of total radiative emission~\cite{Görlitz_2020}. $\eta_{\text{BR}}$ is the branching ratio between transitions C and D. We are able to write two separate ratios, $\zeta_C$ and $\zeta_D$, for when the cavity is on resonance with transition C and D, respectively.
 For ratio $\zeta_C$ ($\zeta_D$), we can set $F_D$ ($F_C$) equal to $1$.